EvolvED: Evolutionary Embeddings to Understand the Generation Process of Diffusion Models: Discussions

-\textbf{Future Applications:} While the main focus of $TDL$ is to support an understanding of data evolution in the generative process of diffusion models, its applicability extends to several practically-oriented downstream tasks.
-First, exploring branching patterns and when dataset modes emerge are relevant for designing architectures.
-For example, noise schedulers can be designed~\cite{karras2022elucidating} to generate desired branching patterns in an informed way.
-Further, if all attribute modes of interest manifest in early iterations, the number of iterations could be reduced, or these steps can possibly be skipped entirely~\cite{deja2022analyzing}.
-Next, the exploration of attribute entanglements is widely studied in literature~\cite{yang2023disdiff, wu2023uncovering}. $TDL$ serves as a valuable tool for visualizing these entanglements.
-An extension of $TDL$ could support interactive data generation processes by providing visualizations to help users understand and influence the generation process.
-This enhancement would empower users to interactively explore and tune the data generation process according to their specific needs and preferences.
-Lastly, the proposed evolutionary embedding can be extended to diffusion models beyond text-to-image, generic DL models, such as deep convolutional neural network feature evolution across layers and potentially other (non-image) high-dimensional evolutionary data.
+\textbf{Future Applications:} While the main focus of \addition{$EvolvED$} is to support an understanding of data evolution of diffusion models, its applicability extends to several practically-oriented downstream tasks.
+First, exploring branching patterns and when dataset modes emerge are relevant for designing architectures, noise schedulers, and distillation methods~\cite{karras2022elucidating, duan2023schedulerpath, meng2023distillation}.
+If all modes of interest manifest in early iterations, the number of iterations could be reduced\cite{deja2022analyzing}. \addition{$EvolvED$} serves as a valuable tool for visualizing attribute entanglements~\cite{yang2023disdiff, wu2023uncovering} and an evolution level.
+Extensions of \addition{$EvolvED$} could support interactive data generation processes to help users understand and control the generation process.
+Lastly, the proposed evolutionary embedding can be extended to diffusion models beyond text-to-image, general DL models feature evolution, model training evolution, and potentially other (non-image) high-dimensional evolutionary data.